bkfox/aircox/README.md

 ## Applications
 * **programs**: managing stations, programs, schedules and diffusions.
 This is the core application, that handle most of the work;
-* **liquidsoap**: generate configuration and controls over liquidsoap.
-We use one instance of liquidsoap per station;
+* **controllers**: interface with external stream generators.
+For the moment only support [Liquidsoap](http://liquidsoap.fm/).
+Generate configuration files, trigger scheduled diffusions and so on;
 * **cms**: cms manager with reusable tools (can be used in another website application);
 * **website**: set of common models, sections, and other items ready to be used for a website;